b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 In conclusion, while not directly managing the human aspects of social planning, computational shells may act as powerful tools to support, automate, and streamline the workflows surrounding data collection, analysis, and communication, ultimately contributing to more efficient and effective social planning processes and project planning, execution, management and governance.

+**Bing, how might the computational shell process the workflows of the discipline of Social Planning, with reference to community planning processes, community consultation processes, public participation processes, community capacity building, etc.?**

+This is a very broad and complex question, but I will try to give you a general overview of how computational methods, in thee process of the shell, may be applied to social planning.

+Computational social science is an interdisciplinary field that uses computational tools and data to study social phenomena and human behavior.
+One of the main challenges of computational social science is to model and simulate the dynamics and interactions of social systems, such as communities, organizations, or societies.

+A computational shell is a software framework that provides a common interface and functionality for building and running computational models.
+A computational shell may facilitate the development and testing of different models, as well as the integration and comparison of data and results.
+A computational shell may also enable the communication and collaboration amongst researchers, stakeholders, and decision-makers.

+One example of a domain-specific computational shell for social planning is the SocLab framework, which integrates computer simulation and social theory to address complex problems in public policy.
+SocLab allows users to create conceptual, empirical, and computational models of social situations, and to conduct structural and simulation analyses.
+SocLab may help users to explore the future consequences of different actions and scenarios, and to identify the key factors and actors that influence the outcomes.

+Some of the possible applications of a computational shell for social planning are:

+- Community planning processes: A computational shell may help planners to design and evaluate different plans for community development, such as urban planning, environmental management, or social services.
+A computational shell may also help planners to involve and consult the community members and stakeholders, and to incorporate their preferences, opinions, and feedback into the planning process.
+- Community consultation processes: A computational shell may help researchers and analysts to collect and analyze data from various sources, such as surveys, interviews, social media, or online platforms.
+A computational shell may also help researchers and analysts to synthesize and visualize the data, and to generate insights and recommendations for the community and the decision-makers.
+- Public participation processes: A computational shell may help organizers and facilitators to design and implement different methods and tools for engaging the public in social issues and decisions, such as deliberative forums, participatory budgeting, or citizen juries.
+A computational shell may also help organizers and facilitators to monitor and evaluate the effectiveness and impact of the public participation processes, and to report and communicate the results and outcomes to the public and the decision-makers.
+- Community capacity building: A computational shell may help educators and trainers to develop and deliver different programs and activities for enhancing the skills and knowledge of the community members and leaders, such as workshops, courses, or online modules.
+A computational shell may also help educators and trainers to assess and improve the learning outcomes and the satisfaction of the participants, and to foster the creation and sharing of knowledge and best practices amongst the community.

+Source: Conversation with Bing, 29/02/2024
+(1) What is computational social science? - The University of Sydney. https://www.sydney.edu.au/arts/news-and-events/news/2022/06/23/what-is-computational-social-science.html.
+(2) Integrating Computer Simulation and Social Theory for the Planning and .... https://link.springer.com/chapter/10.1007/978-3-030-65273-9_19.
+(3) The computational challenge of social learning - Cell Press. https://www.cell.com/trends/cognitive-sciences/pdf/S1364-6613%2821%2900229-1.pdf.

 **PerplexityAI, how might the computational shell process the workflows of the discipline of Social Planning, with reference to community planning processes, community consultation processes, public participation processes, community capacity building, etc.?**

 Computational tools and models, provided by the computational shell, may significantly enhance the workflows in the discipline of Social Planning, which includes community planning processes, community consultation processes, public participation processes, and community capacity building.
 Here's how they might be applied: